codersbuild/translations/README.md

 # Create your own Branch
 git checkout -b BRANCH_NAME

 # ...
-Make your changes as discussed in "Creating a Translation"
+Make your changes as discussed in "Creating / Updating a Translation"

 # Commit & Push your Branch
 git commit -m "Your Commit Message"